Countly/countly-sdk-android/Documentation.md

 Example above results in new event being recorded in current session.
 Event won't be sent to the server right away.
 Instead, Countly SDK will wait until one of following happens:
 * `Config.sendUpdateEachSeconds` seconds passed since begin or last update request in case of automatic session control.
-* `Config.sendUpdateEachEvents` events have been already recorded and not sent yet.
+* `Config.eventsBufferSize` events have been already recorded and not sent yet.
 * `Session.update()` have been called by developer.
 * `Session.end()` have been called by developer or by Countly SDK in case of automatic session control.

-To send events right away you can set `Config.sendUpdateEachEvents` to `1` or call `Countly.session(getApplicationContext()).update()` to manually send a request containing all recent data: events, parameters, crashes, etc.
+To send events right away you can set `Config.eventsBufferSize` to `1` or call `Countly.session(getApplicationContext()).update()` to manually send a request containing all recent data: events, parameters, crashes, etc.